 Near the intersection of South Fern Street and 18th Street South, in the Pentagon City/Crystal City area

 On Aug.
-13, 2020, Dominion Energy presented a project update, including design schemes and landscape options, to the Aurora Highlands Civic Association.
+13, 2020, Dominion Energy presented a project update, including design schemes and landscape options.

 Through Sept.
-1, 2020, residents can submit online feedback about design elements in advance of Dominion Energy's use permit filing.
+1, 2020, residents were able to submit online feedback about design elements in advance of Dominion Energy's use permit filing.

 About the Project